What are “precision metals”?

 Moreover, to get the ultimate results from this machinery requires years of experience and the best operators.
 Therefore, the cost of the machinery and labor — and, ultimately, the cost of precision metals with dimensions of the tightest tolerances — is high.

-Is the precision of laser worth the cost?
+Is the precision of laser metal cutting worth the cost?

 One great example is laser processing.
 Although it can be versatile and precise, producing tight tolerances and small kerfs, laser cutting is generally slow and expensive, especially for 2-axis cutting.